hellerve/blog/posts/Giving_to_Charities.md

 ## Finally

-If you know of other charities that you want to share with me, [let me know](charities@veitheller.de)!
+If you know of other charities that you want to share with me, [let me know](mailto:charities@veitheller.de)!
 Of course you can also write to me if you think that I might be missing something about the charities I am already donating to.

 I will update this blog post if and when the set of charities I’m supporting